 "8.
-There does not appear to exist "any sufficient reason for preventing " ships from clearing out for the East-" Indies from other ports in the United

-"Kingdom besides the port of Lon-" don.
+There does not appear to exist " any sufficient reason for preventing " ships from clearing out for the East-" Indies from other ports in the United "Kingdom besides the port of Lon-" don.

 "9.
-It will be necessary, either by " except under a license from the East- " the regulations suggested in this pro-"India X 2 " position,
+It will be necessary, either by " position,